cwthom/shinyhelper/README.md

 # e.g. observe_helpers(help_dir = "help_mds") will look for a directory called help_mds

+# If you wish to include mathematical formulae in your markdown, use the `withMathJax` argument:
+# observe_helpers(withMathJax = TRUE)

 ```

+Note that as of shinyhelper v0.3.1, you can define `helper`s in dynamic UI elements as well!
+This opens up the option to display different helpfiles depending on current input settings, improving user experience.
+Thanks to those who flagged this issue and waited patiently for a fix!

 ## Content

 All you need now is some content for your help page.
 You can specify this in 2 ways:

 ### inline

 To specify inline content, simply set `type = "inline"` in `helper`, and supply the `title` and `content` arguments. `content` can be a character vector, in which case each element will be a new line.
-E.g.
+You can also use raw HTML tags to format your inline content E.g.

 ```
 plotOutput(outputId = "plot") %>% helper(type = "inline",
                                          title = "Plot",
-                                         content = "This is a plot.")
+                                         content = c("This is a <b>plot</b>.",
+                                                     "This is on a new line."))
 ```

 ### markdown